Graduate Admissions

 Grade Point Average

-A Bachelor degree from a regionally accredited U.S. university/college, or its international equivalent, is required for acceptance into a graduate program.
-Admission generally requires an individual to possess a minimum undergraduate overall grade point average that meets or exceeds a 3.0 on a 4.0 Grading Scale, or international equivalent.
+A bachelor’s degree from a regionally accredited U.S. university/college, or its international equivalent, is required for acceptance into a graduate program.
+Admission generally requires an individual to possess a minimum undergraduate overall grade point average that meets or exceeds a 3.0 on a 4.0 grading scale, or international equivalent.
 Applicants with a lower grade point average may be admitted based on other outstanding credentials (work history, for example).
 International applicants with a three-year undergraduate degree will be considered on a case-by-case basis.

 Transcripts

 All students applying for admission must submit undergraduate transcripts for all previous academic work directly to Kettering University from accredited U.S. colleges/universities or international equivalents.
-International applicants may submit unofficial transcripts for initial review, however official and final transcripts are required prior to matriculation.
+Applicants may submit unofficial transcripts for initial review.
+However, official and final transcripts, including proof of a bachelor’s degree, are required prior to matriculation.
 International students may also be asked to submit English-language translations and/or a professional credential evaluation.
 Kettering University undergraduate students must submit transcripts from any other university attended.

 Letters of Recommendation